mason-sp18-cds-101-001/cds-101/content/Syllabus/syllabus.md

 ### Late work policy

-Unless otherwise noted, assignments are to be submitted by 11:59pm on the due date.
+Unless otherwise noted, the main homework assignments are to be submitted by 11:59pm on the due date.
 The following penalties apply for most assignments (please note that weekends count as days):

 *   First day late, by 11:59pm: -10%